sdiehl/stephendiehl.com/posts/types.md

 This is a three part blog about how to think about some of the core ideas of Haskell in the everyday language of Python of programmers.

 - Part 1.
-Constrained genericity vs dynamic typing
+Type signatures and type classes
 - Part 2.
-Parametric polymorphism vs objects and subtyping
+Parametric polymorphism and ad-hoc polymorphism vs subtype polymorphism
-- Part 3.
-Category theory vs design patterns

 #### Introduction